-Other countries in Europe or North Africa are Algeria (1,510 ha), England (233 ha), Israel (10 ha), Italy mainly in South Tyrol (5,046 ha), Kazakhstan (180 ha), Croatia (180 ha), Luxembourg (3 ha), Moldova (6,521 ha), Portugal (148 ha), Romania (1,089 ha), Russia (533 ha), Spain (1,044 ha), Czech Republic (688 ha), Turkey (3 ha), Ukraine (767 ha) and Hungary (1,091 ha).
-In the United States In 2004, the movie "Sideways" unleashed a veritable Pinot Noir boom California (Two couples visit California wineries, enjoy wine and philosophize about it).
-Here it is grown on a total of 15,091 hectares; especially in the Sonoma County and Monterey County, Other US states are Idaho.
+Other countries in Europe and North Africa are Algeria (1,510 ha), England (233 ha), Israel (10 ha), Italy mainly in South Tyrol (5,046 ha), Kazakhstan (180 ha), Croatia (180 ha), Luxembourg (3 ha), Moldova (6,521 ha), Portugal (148 ha), Romania (1,089 ha), Russia (533 ha), Spain (1,044 ha), Czech Republic (688 ha), Turkey (3 ha), Ukraine (767 ha) and Hungary (1,091 ha).
+In the United States In 2004 the film "Sideways" triggered a true Pinot Noir boom in California (two couples visit California wineries, enjoy wine and philosophize about it).
+Here it is grown on a total of 15,091 hectares; especially in Sonoma County and Monterey County, Other US states are Idaho.
 Michigan.
 New Mexico. new York (136 ha), Oregon.
 Texas (28 ha) Virginia and Washington (127 ha).
-In total, the US yielded 16,676 hectares.
+In total, this resulted in 16,676 hectares in the United States.

 Other countries are overseas Argentina (1,802 ha), Australia especially in the state of Victoria (4,690 ha), Brazil (145 ha), Chile in the cooler north, as well as Bío Bío (2,884 ha), China (40 ha), India.
-Japan (64 ha), Canada (640 ha), Myanmar (7 ha), New Zealand especially in the area Marlborough (4.776 ha), Peru (1 ha), South Africa (962 ha), Thailand (1 ha) and Uruguay (55 ha).
-The variety Pinot Noir occupied in 2010 a total of 98,395 hectares of vineyards with a strong upward trend.
-This was an increase of 140% compared to 1990 with 41,539 hectares.
-It thus proved in the worldwide varieties ranking the rank 10th
+Japan (64 ha), Canada (640 ha), Myanmar (7 ha), New Zealand especially in the Marlborough area (4,776 hectares), Peru (1 ha), South Africa (962 ha), Thailand (1 ha) and Uruguay (55 ha).
+The variety Pinot Noir occupied a total of 98,395 hectares of vineyards in 2010 with a rapidly increasing trend.
+Compared to 1990 with 41,539 hectares at the time, this was an increase of 140%.
+It thus demonstrated in the worldwide varieties ranking rank 10.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)